What Is New Product Introduction? + 6 Steps To Implement It

 Example:

-The wearable device product team launches a marketing campaign to create awareness and generate interest among their target audience before distributing the device through retail channels and online stores.
+Let’s imagine a wearable device product team launched a marketing campaign to create awareness and generate interest among their target audience before distributing the device through retail channels and online stores.

-After the launch, the team monitors sales figures, tracks customer reviews, and gathers feedback through surveys.
-This data helps them determine what factors need to be tweaked to see optimal results.
+After the launch, the team could monitors sales figures, track customer reviews, and gather feedback through surveys.
+This data would help them determine what factors need to be tweaked to see optimal results.

 Why Is NPI Important?